hazzaaclark/hazzaaclark/README.md

 which tackles the complexities of emulating the CISC Architecure that fashioned that console.

-On top of reverse engineering various video games such as [The Simpsons: Hit and Run](https://github.com/hazzaaclark/donut_wii) and [Mario Kart Wii](https://github.com/hazzaaclark/mkw-data).
+On top of reverse engineering various video games such as [Mario Kart Wii](https://github.com/hazzaaclark/revo).
 All with the ambition of creating modifications to those pre-existing games.

 As of recently, I have tackled the endeavour of Modifications to old Games consoles such as SEGA's Consoles as well as the Nintendo Wii console.